0xRobinR/scholarly-articles/articles/rollback-tokens.md

 for now, i'm unable to get any `ifs` (any loopholes), but if you have any, feel free to raise an issue below.

 ---
+# for?
+using rbt tokens, the crypto community will be in a more secured environment than ever! `the endgame for most of the hacks`

+---

 # now?
 there are many more questions that arises in using the rbt tokens, `how will be a contract checks for the tokens transferred?`,